Skip to content

 Accumulators

-• Most rolling indicators implemented with Pandas and NumPy require running over data more than once.
-For example, a simple sum of three arrays involves at least two passes over data.
-Moreover, if you want to calculate such an indicator iterativelly (i.e., bar by bar), you either need to pre-calculate it entirely and store in memory, or re-calculate each window, which may dramatically hit performance.
-Accumulators, on the other hand, keep an internal state that allows you to calculate an indicator value every time a new data point arrives, leading to the best performance possible.
+• Most rolling indicators implemented with Pandas and NumPy require multiple passes over the data.
+For example, calculating the sum of three arrays requires at least two passes.
+If you want to calculate such an indicator iteratively (bar by bar), you either need to pre-calculate everything and store it in memory or re-calculate each window, which can significantly impact performance.
+Accumulators, however, maintain an internal state that allows you to compute an indicator value as soon as a new data point arrives, resulting in the best possible performance.

 Design a one-pass rolling z-score